GAT

 or

-where KKK is the number of heads.
+where KK is the number of heads.
 The authors suggest using concatenation for intermediary layers and average for the final layer.

 Experiments